Asset Protection & Wealth Management Attorney

 Keep an Eye on Estate Tax Minimums: Upon your death, your estate is responsible for paying estate taxes to the IRS and the State of Texas if your property is above the value prescribed by the tax codes.
 The limit for 2018 is $11.2 million, but this limit is adjusted periodically.

 Keep in mind that that amount is reduced by any lifetime gifts you make over and above the annual gift tax exclusion amount.
 However, you can leave an unlimited amount to your spouse without estate tax consequences.
-Attorney Yates stays current on the estate tax requirements and can advise you on your options when your portfolio nears the estate tax exemptible amount.
+We stay current on the estate tax requirements and can advise you on your options when your portfolio nears the estate tax exemptible amount.

 Work with a Asset Protection Lawyer Now